Accla/graphulo/SpGEMM_idea.md

 2. Create `RemoteIterator` which ignores its parent source and instead reads out another Accumulo table.
 Tested with AND without the `WholeRowIterator`.
 Pass on both MiniAccumulo and standalone single-node Accumulo.
 Important to increase the Zookeeper timeout above 1000 ms.  I set it to 5000.

+## Todo
+* Test `RemoteMergeIterator`
+* Test timeout now that it is not set to -1.
+Default is 1000ms.
+* Refactor such that no "RemoteMergeIterator.PREFIX_RemoteIterator" required.
+* Implement fetchColumns with ranges.
+* Implement rowRanges.